Recovery

 Signing-key recovery

-The vault_signing_keys registry is part of the database dump, so it returns with the restore — the 2 signing keys above are the active key plus a rotated-out retired key, both back.
-Records signed under the retired key still verify, because the engine resolves historical keys from the registry.
+The vault_signing_keys registry is part of the database dump, so it returns with the restore - the signing keys line in the verification output above accounts for the active key plus any rotated-out retired keys.
+Records signed under a retired key still verify, because the engine resolves historical keys from the registry.

 Restoring the registry is not the same as restoring the ability to sign.
 New records need the private key in VAULT_SIGNING_KEY (and VAULT_SIGNING_KEY_PREVIOUS), which lives in your secret store, not the backup.
 Restore the database and set those env vars; on boot the engine reconciles the registry to the configured key (see the day-2 operations runbook).
 If the registry row is ever lost, the VAULT_SIGNING_KEY env var is the fallback the engine bootstraps from.